 Ownership Consumption through ownership "My car always" Table 1: Comparisons between free-floating and station-based car sharing models Free-floating Station-based The car can be parked anywhere within a designated service area Dedicated stations for parking Often seen as an alternative to public transportation Often resulting in more use of public transportation, as it is seen as a complement Usually tend to increase the number of car trips Larger positive effects on car replacements and kilometers driven Usually used for trips outside the city center $\bigcirc$ Car sharing in Stockholm Car sharing has grown to be a natural part of city mobility around the world and Stockholm is no exception.
 In 2010, there were 74 registered car sharing cars, a number that has grown to 2,049 in 2019.

 Out of these, 582 were station-based and 300 were freefloating.
 A further 1,167 of the shared cars were privately owned. \Note that definitions vary and that we in this report are focusing on commercial car sharing.
 We are therefore excluding e.g. cooperative carpools and peer-to-peer car sharing models from our study.
-ABOUT VOLVO CAR MOBILITY This case study is an analysis of Volvo Car Mobility, a wholly owned, independent subsidiary of the Volvo Car Group.
-The organization was established in 2017 as a strategic investment to meet new consumer preferences.
-They launched their first service M in Stockholm during September 2019.
-The company is located in Stockholm with local offices in Gothenburg and Malmö and employs 150 people.
-Volvo Car Mobility's service M is a station-based car sharing service offering urban individuals and businesses on-demand access to a car, without having to own one, by using the power of the access economy.
-The company does not operate closed stations with restricted access to the cars, rather all customers can use all available cars at all stations.
-Customers pay for the time they use the cars, and the kilometres they drive.
-The service was initially launched in the Swedish cities of Stockholm, Uppsala, Gothenburg, Malmö, and is also live in Linköping, Borås, Lund, and Helsingborg.
-Operating with 614 stations/depos each with multiple cars (December, 2020).
-Volvo Car Mobility is focused on bringing disruptive change to traditional car sharing.
-Through their vertically integrated technology they leverage user and operational data to predict demand.
-Additionally, they continuously improve the availability of the fleet of cars through its dynamic scheduling system which is driven by machine learning.
-With this proprietary technology stack, they are able to effectively match a car with a customer's reservation as close to the desired time as possible.
-This provides both an improved customer experience, through a faster and smoother booking experience, by automatically providing alternatives which enables Volvo Car Mobility to operate with both high utilisation and high availability.
-Reducing the cars in the city.
+ABOUT VOLVO CAR MOBILITY This case study is an analysis of Volvo Car Mobility, a wholly-owned, independent subsidiary of the Volvo Car Group.
+The organization was established in 2019 as a strategic investment to meet new consumer preferences.
+The company is located in Stockholm and employs 150 people.
+Volvo Car Mobility's service M is a station-based car sharing service catering to the needs of both consumers and companies through a subscription model.
+The company does not operate closed stations with restricted access to the cars, but all customers can use all available cars at all stations.
+Customers pay for a customership, the time, and the kilometers they drive.
+The service was initially launched in the Swedish cities of Stockholm, Uppsala, Gothenburg, Malmö, and Linköping, and currently has 627 stations available to around 100,000 customers (October, 2020).
+The company is on a mission to modernize the stationbased model.
+It leverages user data and a proprietary AI platform to predict demand.
+Additionally, they continuously improve the availability of the fleet of cars through its dynamic scheduling system.
+In this, they match a specific car with a customer's reservation as close to the desired time as possible.
+Customers can thereby be allowed a high level of booking flexibility while operational efficiency and fleet utilization is optimized.
 This analysis was conducted after M had been live in Stockholm for one year.
 N Volvo Car Mobility